phetsims/phet-info/doc/typescript-conventions.md

 ## TypeScript Conventions

 These are the conventions established for TypeScript use by PhET developers.
 This is an evolving document in an early phase.
 Please bring things up for discussion to add here as you find new patterns.
+Conventions enforced by lint or other tooling are not listed here.

 ### ESLint